wangyiqiu/dbscan/README.md

+# Update

-# Further development has been moved [here](https://github.com/wangyiqiu/dbscan-python)
+## Further development has been moved to a new repository [https://github.com/wangyiqiu/dbscan-python](https://github.com/wangyiqiu/dbscan-python)

 # Overview